-- When a new Minister is appointed or a Minister assumes a new portfolio (whether after a gGeneral eElection or during the term of a government), the chief executive of the agency prepares a written briefing for the Minister.
-The briefing generally: - (a) describes the organisation and responsibilities of the department or agency, including the main Crown assets and liabilities, and any Crown entities or other public sector agencies within the portfolio, and specifies any decision-making that has been delegated to the chief executive; - (b) sets out the terms of reference, membership, and terms of office for all boards, commissions, tribunals, and so on, for which the Minister has responsibility; - (b)(c) describes any legislation for which the Minister is responsible; - (e)(d) includes an account of major outstanding or emerging policy issues and the implementation of current programmes; and - (d)(e) sets out details of pending decisions or action that will be required of the Minister, including recommendations for draft legislation (taking into account any coalition or support agreements, or pre-election undertakings). - 3.19 The chief executive may give this briefing to the Minister after the announcement of the Minister's appointment, with the approval of the incumbent Prime Minister and with the knowledge of the incumbent Minister and the Public Service Commissioner. - The written briefing should be tailored to the needs of the new Minister, and prepared in similar presentation and style to other agency advice to the Minister.
-The level of detail included in this initial briefing will vary, depending on whether the Minister concerned has had any prior involvement with the portfolio, and whether there has been a change of government. - 3.21 While the briefing will be subject to the Official Information Act 1982, there is no presumption of public release.
-Whether a briefing is proactively released publicly is a matter for the Minister, not the agency, to decide. - 3.22 The written briefing is the first part of an ongoing process of briefing the new Minister.
+- 3.18 When a new Minister is appointed or a Minister assumes a new portfolio (whether after a general election or during the term of a government), the chief executive of the agency prepares a written briefing for the Minister.
+The briefing generally: - (a) describes the organisation and responsibilities of the department or agency, including the main Crown assets and liabilities, and any Crown entities or other public sector agencies within the portfolio, and specifies any decision-making that has been delegated to the chief executive; - (b) sets out the terms of reference, membership, and terms of office for all boards, commissions, tribunals, and so on, for which the Minister has responsibility; - (c) describes any legislation for which the Minister is responsible; - (d) includes an account of major outstanding or emerging policy issues and the implementation of current programmes; and - (e) sets out details of pending decisions or action that will be required of the Minister, including recommendations for draft legislation (taking into account any coalition or support agreements, or pre-election undertakings). - 3.19 The chief executive may give this briefing to the Minister after the announcement of the Minister's appointment, with the approval of the incumbent Prime Minister and with the knowledge of the incumbent Minister and the Public Service Commissioner. - 3.20 The written briefing should be tailored to the needs of the new Minister, and prepared in similar presentation and style to other agency advice to the Minister.
+The level of detail included in this initial briefing will vary, depending on whether the Minister concerned has had any prior involvement with the portfolio, and whether there has been a change of government. - 3.21 Whether a briefing is proactively released publicly is a matter for the Minister, not the agency, to decide. - 3.22 The written briefing is the first part of an ongoing process of briefing the new Minister.
 Its purpose is to give the Minister sufficient information to meet their initial requirements.
-This initial briefing will need to be supplemented, over a number of weeks, with further written or oral briefings as required.

-3.23 The Public Service Commission has issued further guidance on the content of briefings for incoming Ministers (see the Public Service Commission website).
+This initial briefing will need to be supplemented, over a number of weeks, with further written or oral briefings as required. - 3.23 The Public Service Commission has issued further guidance on the content of briefings for incoming Ministers (see the Public Service Commission website).